-With Roth IRAs, you invest after-tax dollars.
+- Roth IRAs.
+You invest after-tax dollars.
 Roth IRAs offer tax-deferred growth, and unlike a traditional IRA, the money you invest may not be taxed when you withdraw it during retirement as long as you are age 59 1/2 or older and have had the Roth IRA for at least five years.

 Like IRAs, a 401(k) is another type of retirement account that comprises stocks, bonds and other investments.
 People typically have a 401(k) account through their employer and regularly contribute a portion of their income to this account to save for retirement.
 Some companies even match employee contributions.
 For example, if you contribute 5 percent of your biweekly salary to a 401(k), your employer may make a 5 percent matching contribution up to a certain dollar amount for the year.